omerunlusoy/PolliVidis-Neural-Pollen-Classification/code/UI_Subsystem/React/Pollividis/README.md

 # Read Me

+Read me about fake-api and react

+##1)Open terminal and go into fake-api directory, run:

+### `npx json-server --watch db.json --port 8000`

+##2)Then open React project and run React app

-When you first open the project you might need to run npm install
+When you first open the React project you might need to run npm install

 ### `npm install`